Shoptaki/shoptaki.github.io/README.md

 * to: the url on the link component
 * displayText: text on the link
 ###### Optional properties:
-* linkColor: the color of the text and the underline, default color is black `#000000`
+* linkColor: the color of the text, the underline and the arrow! default color is black `#000000`

 ## 💻 Banner
 Opening part for every page